mulundapm/100DaysOfCode/README.md

    - Continued on the restaurant app
       - Load cart items in the cart page, learned how to merge 2 array of objects based on a key

-  Thought: I think this is the first coding session where chat gpt was used at all, which im proud of.
+  Thought: I think this is the first coding session where chat gpt wasnt used at all, which im proud of.
 Progress?
 Anyway, I have joined buildspace, so will be working on a new project for the next 6 weeks. looking forward to get started.

 </details>
 <details>